valerie-otero/valerie-otero.github.io/AirMultiChrono/PrivacyPolicy.md

 - **Tracking:** None
 - **Storage:** Local only
 - **Third-Party Services:** None
-- **Children's Privacy:** No data collected from children under 13
+- **Children:** No data collected from children under 13

 ### EN — Information We Collect

-AirMultiChrono operates entirely offline and requires no personal information.
+AirMultiChrono works entirely offline and requires no personal information.
 There is no account creation, login, or data transmission.

-- **Personal Information:** We do not request your name, email, phone number, or any identifiers.
+- **Personal Information:** We do not ask for your name, email, phone number, or identifiers.
 - **Device Data:** No access to location, contacts, photos, or other sensitive permissions.
 - **Usage Data:** No tracking of app usage, crash reports, or performance metrics.
 - **Purchases:** No in-app purchases or payment information.

 ### EN — How Your Data Is Stored

-Your chronometer data and preferences are stored locally on your device.
-This data never leaves your device unless you choose to export or share it through iOS features.

-- **Location:** Stored securely in your device's local storage.
+Your stopwatch data, saved profiles, and preferences are stored locally on your device.
+This data never leaves your device unless you choose to export or share it via iOS features.- **Location:** Stored securely in your device's local storage.
 - **Access:** Only accessible by you through the app.
 - **Retention:** Kept until you delete it or uninstall the app.
 - **Security:** Protected by your device's built-in security.